 By the end of Company Program, students will understand how to run a successful business enterprise.
 This will give them confidence and empower them to become Canada’s future CEOs.

-For more information about Company Program or to get involved, contact your local Junior Achievement of Canada office.
+For more information about Company Program or to get involved, contact your local JA Canada office.